sookinoby/sentiment-analysis2/README.md

 data = mx.symbol.Variable('data')
 ```

-The vocab_embed layer performs the look up into the embedding matrix (which will be learnt in the process):
+The vocab_embed layer performs the look up into the embedding matrix (which will be learned in the process):

 ```python
 embed_layer_1 = mx.sym.Embedding(data=input_x_1, input_dim=vocab_size, output_dim=embedding_dim, name='vocab_embed')